Isaac Hayes: Health problems and death

 On March 20, 2006, Roger Friedman of Fox News reported that Hayes had suffered a minor stroke in January.
 Hayes's spokeswoman, Amy Harnell, denied this, but on October 26, 2006, Hayes confirmed he had suffered a stroke.

 On August 10, 2008, Hayes was found unresponsive in his home, just east of Memphis, as reported by the Shelby County, Tennessee Sheriff's Office.
 A Shelby County Sheriff's deputy and an ambulance from Rural Metro responded to his home after three family members found his body on the floor next to a still-operating treadmill.
-Hayes was taken to Baptist Memorial Hospital in Memphis, where he was pronounced dead at 2:08 p.m, age 65.
+Hayes was taken to Baptist Memorial Hospital in Memphis, where he was pronounced dead at 2:08 p.m, ten days from what would have been his 66th birthday.
 The cause of death was not immediately clear, although the area medical examiners later listed a recurrence of stroke as the cause of death.
 A private funeral was held with actors Tom Cruise and Denzel Washington in attendance.
 Hayes was buried at Memorial Park Cemetery, in Memphis, Tennessee.

 Legacy

-The Tennessee General Assembly enacted legislation in 2010 to honor Hayes by naming a section of Interstate 40 the "Isaac Hayes Memorial Highway."
+The Tennessee General Assembly enacted legislation in 2010 to honor Hayes by naming a section of Interstate 40 the "Isaac Hayes Memorial Highway".
 The name was applied to the stretch of highway in Shelby County from Sam Cooper Boulevard in Memphis east to the Fayette County line.
 The naming was made official at a ceremony held on Hayes's birthday in August 2010.